-In the minds of many we worked with, that part of my life made me less of a booking agent.
-The fact that we were dating appeared to be an argument that my ability was not the sole reason I had my job.
-I must be a dumb blonde (no offense to blondes—we are a pretty smart bunch) who got the job, well, just because my boss thought I was cute.
-Fortunately for those who chose to trust their careers into my hands, I was rather good at what I did, and they got enough work to pay their rent.
+In the minds of many we worked with, that part of my life made me less of an agent.
+The fact that we were dating created an argument that my ability was not the reason I had my job.
+I must simply be a ditzy blonde whose boss thought she was cute (no offense to blondes—our hair color has no relevance to our ability).
+The assumption was that being in a relationship with my boss made me less capable.
+Fortunately for those who chose to trust their careers in my hands, I was rather good at what I did, and they got enough work to pay their rent.

-There were moments I faced the reality that people had the wrong perception of me, and it really bothered me.
+There were times the knowledge that people had the wrong perception of me really bothered me.
 It hurt, challenged my self-esteem, and just flat out made me angry.
-I felt as though I had to work even harder and be even better to be successful in the eyes of many.
-They judged me on just one part of who I was, girlfriend to the boss.
+I felt as though I had to work harder and be even better than my peers to be successful in the eyes of many.
+I was being defined by one part of my life not all of it.

 It was then my self-view began to evolve.
-Each of those, wife and booking agent, was a part of what defined me in the eyes of many.
+Each of those, girlfriend or wife and booking agent, was a part of what defined me in the eyes of many.
 Through the years, I added concert promoter, mother, homeowner, video producer, chief financial officer, author, and even toilet repairman (because we couldn’t afford a plumber), to my many titles.
-But none of those were truly what defined me; they were just what I was doing at that moment in time.
-They were just where life circumstances or choices threw me.
+But none of those were truly what created a definition of the person I was; they were just what I was doing at that moment in time.
+They were where life circumstances or choices threw me.

 I felt as though I had to work even harder and be even better to be successful in the eyes of many.